Brand Storytelling: The Secret to Finding Your Audience

 I thought we were there as a team to help tell the stories of the conference, but at the conference I realized we’re all storytellers.
 We all tell stories to our most captive audience—ourselves.
 CCAC was chock-full of storytellers.
 Some stories were triumphs in practicing conscious business; others were scored with dark valleys and imagined villainy.

-From day one of the conference, I interacted with other attendees, listened to speakers, engaged in deep conversations, and innocently eavesdropped on others.
+From day one of the conference, I interacted with other attendees, listened to speakers, engaged in deep conversations, and innocently eavesdropped on others as I soaked up information about brand storytelling and publishing.
 Some attendees were employed by companies that actively engaged in Conscious Capitalism—companies like Motley Fool and Andrews Distributing.
 Others fell somewhere in the spectrum from small business founders and executive consultants to C-level executives at larger firms.
 They either were already practicing the philosophies or, like my new investor friend, just checking out the possibilities.
 As I meandered through various lobbies, tables, and meal encounters, I heard just as broad a spectrum of conversation topics as there were people.

 On my second morning of the conference, I met another attendee who offered to show me the way to the fitness center I was looking for.
 Despite his kind intentions, we got lost among the winding paths through flowering brush and plants.
 We enjoyed our impromptu nature walk and had a nice conversation.
 At one point, he wondered aloud if some attendees were just paying lip service to the movement trying to boost their public image—a story he struggled with in his own business life.
 Once, he had suggested that a business’s board listen to a Conscious Capitalism presentation.
 If you had heard him describe their visceral reaction, you would have thought he had invited them to abandon all of their worldly possessions.
 “Conscious Capitalism is woo-woo wishful thinking!” he remembered one board member saying.

-But among the stories of doubt and skepticism were dozens of stories of Conscious Capitalism done not only well but spectacularly.
+But among the stories of doubt and skepticism were dozens of stories of Conscious Capitalism and brand storytelling done not only well but spectacularly.

 Televerde is one such company.